Mon–Fri 9am–6pm

 What is development finance?

 Development finance is a specialist short-term loan for property developers funding the construction or conversion of residential or commercial property.
-Unlike a bridging loan (which funds a single lump sum), development finance is drawn down in stages as the build progresses — reducing overall interest costs.
+Unlike a bridging loan (which funds a single lump sum), development finance is drawn down in stages as the build progresses — reducing overall interest costs since you only pay interest on funds drawn.

 Can I get development finance with adverse credit?

 Yes.
 Specialist development lenders focus primarily on the scheme viability, the developer's experience, and the Gross Development Value (GDV) — not just the borrower's credit history.
-Adverse credit is assessed alongside the full picture of the case.
+Adverse credit is one factor assessed alongside the full strength of the case.

-First-time developers with adverse credit face the highest barriers.
+First-time developers with adverse credit face the highest barriers — lenders want confidence in both the scheme and the person running it.
 Experienced developers with a track record of completed schemes have significantly more options even with CCJs or defaults on record.

 How development finance works